 What About Chemicals and Health Hazards?

 All crib mattresses sold in the US have to meet fire safety standards set by the Consumer Product Safety Commission.
 Most conventional crib mattress manufacturers meet this requirement with … a butt load of chemicals.
-Organic, non-toxic crib mattress manufacturers don’t have that option.
+Non-toxic, organic crib mattresses manufacturers don’t have that option.
 They have to get creative by making their mattresses with materials that are naturally fire retardant.
-Wool, hydrated silica, and coconut coir are examples of materials that help non-toxic mattress manufacturers meet federal flammability standards.
+Wool, hydrated silica, wood pulp-derived viscose, and coconut coir are examples of materials that help non-toxic mattress manufacturers meet federal flammability standards.

-Conventional mattresses are full of chemicals, whereas organic mattresses eschew the use of most or all chemicals.
+Conventional mattresses are full of chemicals, whereas “natural” mattresses eschew the use of most or all chemicals.

-So where does the Newton baby mattress fall on the scale?
+So where does the Newton baby’s crib mattress fall on the scale?

 VOCs, Phthalates and Formaldehyde